Setting up deductions with KeyPay

 The first thing you and your clients need to do to start using deductions is to set up your deduction categories.
 This allows you to set up specific deduction categories which can be tailored to the needs of clients and their businesses.

 1. From the “Payroll Settings” menu, go to the "Pay Run Settings" area and select “Deduction Categories”.

-2. KeyPay will already setup 3 basic deduction categories for you (FBT, Pre-Tax Deduction and Post-Tax Deduction) you can edit any of these by clicking on the name of the deduction category.
-To add a new deduction category click the green “Add” button in the top right corner.
+2. KeyPay will already set up 3 basic deduction categories (FBT, Pre-Tax Deduction and Post-Tax Deduction); these can be edited by clicking on the name of the deduction category.
+To add a new deduction category, click the green “Add” button in the top right corner.

 3. Enter a name for the deduction category and select whether it will be a pre or post tax deduction and click save.

-Once you have setup your deduction categories they will now be available to be assigned to employees.
+Once deduction categories have been set up, they will now be available to be assigned to employees.

 Setting up an indefinitely recurring deduction